mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 #### 00:00

 There are many cultural forms in every country, through which we can understand people's lives, and histories, and heart.
 “There are many cultural forms” means customs, habits, manners, and rituals... many forms.
-And those forms are not merely forms, because they are just like a mirror, [in] which people's lives are reflected.
-So that's why we have to make every possible effort to understand different cultures: because it is not merely forms, it is a mirror.
+And those forms are not merely forms, because they are just like a *mirror*, [in] which people's lives are reflected.
+So that's why we have to make every possible effort to understand different cultures: because they are not merely forms, they are a mirror.
 We can see our mind, our life in it.

-So, in the United States, you have already lots of historical background, religious background, and also cultural background: many forms.
+In the United States, you have already lots of historical background, religious background, and also cultural background: many forms.
 Through those forms, people understand who you are, what kind of life you have followed.
 So, your cultural forms are very important for us.

 [...]
 What is [the] mirror in which the essence of [humanity]'s existence is reflected?
 What is [that] mirror?
 Not only the cultural forms, but we have to understand what is the mirror that the essential nature of human life is reflected in.

-Dōgen Zenji [talks about this] in *Shōbōgenzō* – the title is *Kokyo* in Japanese, which means literally “Old Mirror” or “Ancient Mirror”.
+Dōgen Zenji [talks about this] in *Shōbōgenzō*: the title is *Kokyo* in Japanese, which means literally “Old Mirror” or “Ancient Mirror”.
 This is a very interesting chapter.

 I mentioned the *mirror* is that [in] which you can see the essential nature of human life reflected.
-So that mirror implies a kind of vastness: a vast expanse of sky or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
+So that mirror implies a kind of vast expanse of sky or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
 Plainly speaking, maybe it is called sometimes “the truth”.
 This is a mirror.
-In other words, “what is a mirror?” means “what is the truth?”
+In other words, “what is the mirror?” means “what is the truth?”

 So, how is that mirror exercised?
 How does that mirror reflect?
 How do all sentient beings reflect in that mirror?